ifuka001/rshell/README.md

 * Added ls and cp. ls has 3 flags -l -a and -R and they can be used in many ways. ( -l, -Ra, -lRa, etc)
 * Added cp. if an argument was passed through after the Source and the Destination (it can be anything), it will output 3 different methods and how long each one took to output it to the file.
 * Note that the cp cannot take flags in the beginning or between the source file and the destination file.
+11/19/2014:
+* Added input/output redirection and piping in rshell program.
+It is able to do simple input "<" and output ">" redirection ( and append ">>")
 Known BUGS and ISSUES
 ---
 * `rshell` cannot use the command 'cd' at this time because it is not implemented.